laxmikant-ainapure/upcxx/README.md

 * macOS 10.11, 10.12 and 10.13 (El Capitan, Sierra and High Sierra,
-  respectively) with the most recent Xcode releases for each, though it is suspected that any Xcode release 8.0 or newer will work. (smp and udp conduits)
+  respectively) with the most recent Xcode releases for each, though it is suspected that any Xcode (ie Apple clang) release 8.0 or newer will work.
+  Free Software Foundation GCC (e.g., as installed by Homebrew or Fink) version 5.1.0 or newer should also work (smp and udp conduits)

 * Linux/x86-64 with gcc-5.1.0 or newer, or with clang-3.7.0 or newer when using
   libstdc++ from gcc-5.1.0.
 If your system compilers do not meet these